• Skip to primary navigation

 I also make sure everyone eats nourishing foods using my homemade chicken bone broth.
 Soup is a great way to get the extra nutrition our bodies need to fight off illness.

-It’s also a great way to use up some of the garden vegetables that you might have laying around in abundance.
-I’m looking at you zucchini, cucumbers, and yellow squash.
+It’s also a great way to use up some of the garden vegetables that you might have laying around in abundance (like zucchini, cucumbers, and yellow squash).

 The beauty of this recipe is that you can adjust it with whatever vegetables you have on hand.
 Make it thicker or thinner depending on how much bone broth you add.

 Then you can add any side or none at all!
-We are partial to eating a grilled cheese sandwich with this soup.
+We are partial to eating a grilled cheese sandwich with this soup, though.

-Nutritional yeast gets its name from the nutrients it contains, including protein and a wide array of vitamins, minerals, and antioxidants.
-Studies show that it offers several potential health benefits ranging from lower cholesterol to protection from cellular damage that leads to disease.
+Per Healthline, nutritional yeast gets its name from the nutrients it contains, including protein and a wide array of vitamins, minerals, and antioxidants.
+Studies show that it offers several potential health benefits ranging from decreasing cholesterol to protection from cellular damage that leads to disease.

 Good quality fats keep you healthy during times of stress.